nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap1/introduction.rst

 1.2 About the book
 ------------------
+This book, comprises of a particular part of research which helps us reason why AI works the way it works.
 This book has a simple structure and as more research is done, it can be extended further with more experiments and results.
 As for the layout of this book, we first touch upon what Computer Vision is, since that is the area we intend to explore.
 We would then like to know how computer vision systems work internally, what causes it to produce near-human level inferences,